Skip to main content

 Monitoring Ad Campaign Performance

 One of the important factor here is identifying the issues as early as possible as every aspect is time sensitive and losses are exponential with respect to time.
-Minimizing the damage by identifying and investigating the issue in realtime is where ThirdEye comes into picture.
-In this recipe we will try to monitor an Ad campaign data and investigate the anomalies generated by ThirdEye for the anomalous behaviours.
+Minimizing the damage by identifying and investigating the issue in real time is where ThirdEye comes into picture.
+In this recipe, we'll use Startree ThirdEye to monitor ad campaign data and investigate the anomalies generated by ThirdEye for the anomalous behaviors.

 Architecture diagram